weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

 int main() {
   if (simpleExample())
-    // ... more code ...
+    // success! more code here
   return 0;
 }
 {% endhighlight %}

-As `GlobPattern::create` now returns the error code, we obtain the resulting `pattern` through an out parameter.
+As `GlobPattern::create` now returns a `std::error_code`, we obtain the resulting `pattern` through an out parameter.
 Note that this choice has a background: we don't want to use the out parameter for the error code as we would need to `clear()` it in success case explicitly to make sure
 * it has no uninitialized memory and
 * it does not accidentally carry a previously assigned error code.

-Also note that we have no choice than to pass `pattern` in and out by reference.
+Also note that we have no choice but to pass `pattern` in and out by reference.
 We cannot do "better" and use a reference to pointer to `GlobPattern` here, as it required a heap allocation in success case, which is far too expensive.
-Hence we're forced to create and default-initialize `pattern` before the call.
+We're forced to create and default-initialize `pattern` before the call.

 As a last side effect, we cannot pass `fileName` by move anymore, as it may be used for the error dump: